 There are deep marble bathtubs, 20′ high stone mantelpieces, and big museum cabinets filled with unusual treasures.
 It all looks fresh when mixed in with leather tables, gleaming steel bases and big white elliptical gesso mirrors.
 With three buildings and garden spaces, the Main Street shop is buzzing.
 The team makes much of the on-trend furniture on site.
 Next, head over to the 7,000 square foot museum-like showroom with soaring ceilings.
 It is two blocks away but don’t skip it.
 This location has the “wow” factor.
 Sit in the oversized marble throne chair and gaze up at the big polished steel mobile floating above.
 Kids love seeing the “dinosaurs” (actually reconstructed cow and horse skeletons).

-11:30 am: JAMES BARRON GALLERY., ECKERT FINE ART, OBER GALLERY.
-Just outside the door of RT Facts Gallery are the spaces of three world-class art dealers.
+11:00 am: ECKERT FINE ART, OBER GALLERY, KENISE BARNES, 36 CRAVEN.
+Just outside the door of RT Facts Gallery are the spaces of four world-class art dealers.
 Come on the Second Saturday of fair-weather months and you will find them all open late, pouring wine and hosting musicians into the evening.
 More galleries can be found in town, including the acclaimed MORRISON GALLERY.

-12:30 am: SWYFT.
+1:00 pm: SWYFT.
 Time to recharge.
 At Swyft you will feel you have been transported to a beautiful lodge in the Norwegian woods.
 Sit at the bar and chat with Michael, the mixologist.
 The small plates menu changes daily.
 This is our favorite part.
 Treat yourself to a little tasting menu and order a few to share while you taste the beers on tap, many of them local.
-Try “Tempus” by OEM Brewers for which they snagged a rarely available keg.
+Try “Tempus”, by OEM Brewing, for which they snagged a rarely available keg.
 Feeling more exotic?
-Go for “Voodoo Ranger” or any one of their other unique selections.
+Go for “Voodoo Ranger”, or any one of their other unique selections.

-1:00 pm: KENT WINE AND SPIRIT.
-Just north of JPG’s and more than just a wine shop, Kent Wine and Spirit is a gem.
+1:30 pm: KENT WINE AND SPIRIT.
+Just north of JP GIFFORD’S and more than just a wine shop, Kent Wine and Spirit is a gem.
 With 80 single malt scotches and 135+ types of beer and ales in stock, it’s the ideal place to feel adventurous and try something new.
 On the weekends you’ll find tastings of wine or specialty liquors, accompanied with insightful quips about the drinks’ origins or uniqueness from the charismatic staff.
-Grab a bottle of wine for that picnic.
+Grab a bottle of wine for later.

-1:30 pm: PICNIC AND HIKE AT KENT FALLS.
-Cross the little covered footbridge over the stream and pick a table with a view of the falls.
-After lunch hike up the rustic woodland staircase that winds around the falls offering key overlooks.
-The secret is when you get to the top, walk up and around to a walking trail on the other side to descend.
-Approx. 45 min.
+2:00 pm: KENT FALLS.
+Cross the little covered footbridge over the stream and take in an ice-covered wonderland view of the falls.
+Conditions permitting, hike up the rustic woodland staircase that winds around the falls offering key overlooks.

 8:15 am: HIDDEN VALLEY EATERY.
 Sit at the counter and chat with the chefs and the locals.
 Chances are, they helped harvest or live near one of the farms from which the ingredients in your meal were sourced.
 The dining room is like a forest with branches of birch trees on the walls.
 Order the breakfast pizza with a sunny-side-up egg on top and one of their daily fresh-squeezed juices.

-1:30 pm: BANTAM BREAD.
+3:00 pm: BANTAM BREAD.
 Just down the hill is Bantam Bread.
 Get the light and crispy-edged buttermilk biscuits to put your cheese on.
 Buy some store-made granola to take home and some fresh dog cookies for your buddy.
+Head back south replete!